frullah/rails_vite_windicss/README.md

   // ...
 })
 ```
-you can write WindiCSS config in the places where you add it on `configFiles`
+and then you can write WindiCSS config in the places where you add it on `configFiles`